 Gill and Michelle stayed with Carl, almost one hour out of town quite isolated but a beautiful location.
 Jim stayed at the top of the steep sided valley; with the President Ayesha and her husband Ravina with extraordinary views and sun rises.
-Dan and John were nearer to Kandy centre but the accommodation was excellent.

 The day starts early in Kandy as we all make our way to the Queens Hotel to meet up with the driver and our hosts.
 A visit to District Governor Suri's match factory (Sun Match) ensued.
 It was fascinating as every thing was more or less done by hand including counting the matches in the boxes and even making the boxes themselves; the factory was a major employer in the area.
 Then a quick look at a printing business working overtime producing political posters for the elections much to the delight of the proprietor!
 Then also on the same site an explanation of how palm resin is extracted and its many uses.
 Everything in the tree is used and provides a valuable natural resource absolutely nothing is wasted without felling the tree.
 The king nuts themselves are harvested 12 times a year; leaves used for fences and roofs as well as floor coverings.